ericcmilligan/ContactUs-JobApplicationPrototype/README.md

-# ContactUs-JobApplicationPrototype
+# ContactUs/JobApplication Prototype

 An idea for a get in touch section for the website.
-That allows interested parties to contact the company or send a job application in one convenient spot.
+Empowers interested parties to connect with the company directly to either contact them or send a job application in one convenient spot, helps reduce cognitive load and streamlines overall website experience.